West End theatre: Theatreland

 "Theatreland", London's main theatre district, contains approximately 40 venues and is located in and near the heart of the West End of London.
-It is traditionally defined by the Strand to the south, Oxford Street to the north, Regent Street to the west, and Kingsway to the east, but a few other nearby theatres are also considered "West End" despite being outside the area proper (e.g. The Apollo Victoria Theatre, in Westminster).
+It is traditionally defined by the Strand to the south, Oxford Street to the north, Regent Street to the west, and Kingsway to the east.
+However, a few other nearby theatres are also considered "West End" despite being outside the area proper; an example is the Apollo Victoria Theatre, in Westminster.
 Prominent theatre streets include Drury Lane, Shaftesbury Avenue and the Strand.
 The works staged are predominantly musicals, classic and modern straight plays, and comedy performances.

 Many theatres in the West End are of late Victorian or Edwardian construction and are privately owned.
 Many are architecturally impressive, and the largest and best maintained feature grand neo-classical, Romanesque, or Victorian façades and luxurious, detailed interior design and decoration.
+Theatre names, such as Empire, Lyceum, Palladium, Alhambra and Hippodrome, emphasised a grandeur of scale.

 However, owing to the age of the buildings, leg room is often cramped, and audience facilities such as bars and toilets are often much smaller than in modern theatres.
 The protected status of the buildings and their confined urban locations, combined with financial constraints, make it very difficult to make substantial improvements to the level of comfort offered.
 In 2003, the Theatres Trust estimated that an investment of £250 million over the following 15 years was required for modernisation, and stated that 60% of theatres had seats from which the stage was not fully visible.
-The theatre owners unsuccessfully requested tax concessions to help them meet the costs.

-From 2004 onwards there were several incidents of falling plasterwork, or performances being cancelled because of urgent building repairs being required.
+Starting in 2004, there were several incidents of falling plasterwork, or performances being cancelled because of urgent building repairs being required.
 These events culminated in the partial collapse of the ceiling of the Apollo Theatre in December 2013.
 Of these earlier incidents, only one led to people being hurt, but at the Apollo 76 people needed medical treatment for their injuries.
 A number of West End theatres have undergone refurbishments, including the Victoria Palace Theatre following the run of Billy Elliot in 2016.
 The Dominion Theatre refurbishment was completed in 2017 with the unveiling of a new double-sided LED screen, the largest and highest resolution projecting screen on the exterior of a West End theatre.

 In 2012, gross sales of £529,787,692 were up 0.27% and attendances also increased 0.56% to 13,992,773-year-on-year.
 In 2013, sales again rose this time by 11% to £585,506,455, with attendances rising to 14,587,276.
 This was despite slightly fewer performances occurring in 2013.

 On 16 March 2020, following government advice due to the COVID-19 pandemic, all theatres in the West End were closed until further notice.
 Theatres in London were allowed to re-open (with social distancing) on 17 May 2021, with full capacity permitted from 19 July.
 Opening in October 2022, @sohoplace is the first new West End theatre in 50 years.